 Succession planning: preparing for future success

-Many businesses recognise the importance of succession planning for continuity and success.
-However, data shows that despite understanding how essential it is, 60% of companies say they do not have a succession plan for their CEO and only 14% of businesses say they do well with succession planning as a whole.
+While most businesses recognise its importance, 60% of companies say they do not have a succession plan for their CEO, and only 14% of companies report doing well with succession planning as a whole.
+But succession planning is becoming more critical.
+Is your company ready?

 Contents